mcbegamerxx954/BuildLimitChanger/README.md

 - **If you are using [LeviLauncher](https://github.com/LiteLDev/LeviLaunchroid):**
   1. Download the `.so` file.
-  2. Tap the file and choose to open with LeviLauncher for import.
+  2. Tap the file on your file manager and choose to open with LeviLauncher for import.
   3. Launch

 #### 3. Configuration and Log file location: